 A. A quorum of stockholders is necessary to hold a valid meeting.
-A quorum will be present if stockholders holding at least one-third of the outstanding common shares entitled to vote are present at the Annual Meeting via the internet or represented by proxy.
-On the Record Date, there were 17,252,966 common shares outstanding.
-Thus, the holders of 5,750,989 shares of common stock must be present in person or represented by proxy at the Annual Meeting to have a quorum.
+A quorum will be present if stockholders holding at least one-third of the outstanding shares of common stock entitled to vote are present at the virtual Annual Meeting via the internet or represented by proxy.
+On the Record Date, there were 6,809,067 shares of common stock outstanding.
+Thus, the holders of 2,269,689 shares of common stock must be present in person or represented by proxy at the Annual Meeting to have a quorum.

-Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote via internet at the Annual Meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote via internet at the virtual Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
-If there is no quorum, the chairman of the Annual Meeting or the holders of a majority of shares present at the Annual Meeting or represented by proxy may adjourn the Annual Meeting to another date.
+If there is no quorum, the chairman of the Annual Meeting or the holders of a majority of shares present at the virtual Annual Meeting or represented by proxy may adjourn the Annual Meeting to another date.